By Bronwyn Waugh. B.Bus. JD. Barrister and

 When the Labor used its powers to seize land from the City of Perth it claimed it was doing so for the greater public good.
 However, such a utilitarian argument must always be constrained.

 It seems to me that the “greater public good” argument is what Labor puts forward anytime it wishes to impinge rights and freedoms.
-Whether it is forcing vaccinations or building train lines to nowhere.

 The greater public good arguments have failed in history and must always be constrained by the question of whether it is the exercise of a power that is absolutely necessary.
 Arguing something is in the interests of the greater public good often constrains individual rights and strikes at the heart of Liberal values.